MOVER & SHAKER

 In 2000, Jodi founded Jewish International Connection in order to provide community for foreign Jews in New York.
-The organization expanded operations to Israel in 2015 and has grown to 15,000 members from more than 40 countries.
+The organization expanded operations to Israel in 2014 and has grown to 15,000 members from more than 40 countries.
+128 couples have married from events.
 Jodi still works in a purely volunteer capacity for JIC, running more than 300 events a year in both New York and Israel.

 On the for-profit front, Jodi started her first business at age 14 and has been a serial-entrepreneur ever since, starting successful companies in diverse segments from financial training services to online group coupon purchasing.

 Jodi is also a passionate speaker, writer and advocate in the special needs world, especially for her own daughter.
 She writes on her Metroimma blog about special needs, Torah wisdom in a modern world, moving to Israel, traveling to nearly 90 countries and the challenges of being an entrepreneur-mom on Jodi’s Voice.

 Jodi, Gavin and their three children live in Jerusalem where the family hosts hundreds of people every month for Shabbat meals and events in their home.